 But this with envy makes me burst.

-And his sincere affection for his dear friend and probably muse Esther Johnson—whom he named “Stella” in his work—can’t be mistaken, though he just can’t help being himself:
+And his sincere affection for his dear friend and probable muse Esther Johnson—whom he named “Stella” in his work—can’t be mistaken, though he just can’t help being himself:

 Stella’s Birthday, 1719